markcheret/footnotes/readme.txt

 == Changelog ==

 = 2.5.11 =
-- Adding: Documentation: Readme.txt: comment line below the 'Stable Tag' field to warn that this is (unexpectedly) parsed for release configuration.
+- Update: Documentation: Readme.txt: comment line below the 'Stable Tag' field to warn that this field is (unintuitively) parsed for release configuration.
-- Adding: Documentation: Readme.txt: informative 'Version' field pointing a tag folder in SVN for bugfix versions available ahead of the stable tag.
+- Update: Documentation: Readme.txt: informative 'Version' field in sync with 'Version' in 'footnotes.php' for bugfix versions available ahead of the Stable Tag.
-- Adding: Documentation: Readme.txt: informative 'Package Version' field in sync with the package version currently hidden in the main PHP script header.
+- Update: Documentation: Readme.txt: informative 'Package Version' field in sync with the 'Package V.' field added in the 'footnotes.php' file header.
-- Bugfix: Dashboard: debug text input fields by disabling quotation mark escapement, thanks to @rumperuu code contribution during the codebase conformance overhaul.
+- Bugfix: Dashboard: debug text input fields by disabling quotation mark escapement, thanks to @rumperuu code contribution in the standards compliance overhaul.
 - Update: Codebase: make all PHP code comply to WordPress Coding Standards requirements, thanks to @rumperuu code contribution and refactoring.
-- Adding: Documentation: additional readme in markdown format 'README.md' for use with GitHub, thanks to @rumperuu code contribution.
+- Update: Documentation: help and support for contributors by the means of Contributing Guidelines in 'CONTRIBUTING.md', thanks to @rumperuu code contribution.
-- Adding: Documentation: help and support for contributors by the means of Contributing Guidelines 'CONTRIBUTING.md', thanks to @rumperuu code contribution.
+- Update: Documentation: additional readme in markdown format 'README.md' for use with the code repository on GitHub, thanks to @rumperuu code contribution.
-- Adding: Development: pre-commit hook for WordPress projects, modified from @bjornjohansen, thanks to @rumperuu code contribution.
+- Update: Documentation: move 'customized-template-stack.txt' and 'customized-documentation-schema.txt' from the 'development/' folder to root.

 = 2.5.10 =
 - Bugfix: Codebase: revert to 2.5.8 with apologies (below), thanks to @little-shiva @watershare @adjayabdg @staho @frav8 @voregnev @dsl225 @alexclassroom @a223123131 @codldmac bug reports.